torvalds/linux/Documentation/driver-api/pm/devices.rst

 	power.

-At the end of these phases, drivers should have stopped all I/O transactions (DMA, IRQs), saved enough state that they can re-initialize or restore previous state (as needed by the hardware), and placed the device into a low-power state.
+At the end of these phases, drivers should have stopped all I/O transactions (DMA, IRQs), saved eyesugh state that they can re-initialize or restore previous state (as needed by the hardware), and placed the device into a low-power state.
 On many platforms they will gate off one or more clock sources; sometimes they will also switch off power supplies or reduce voltages.
 [Drivers supporting